nitro41992/splitting-sucks/docs/test_coverage.md

   > **Note:** Test scaffolding for Firebase Storage tests has been added.
 Complete implementation requires advanced mocking of Firebase Storage and Functions, possibly using a more sophisticated mocking approach than currently available in the test environment.

 - **Core Workflow Logic:** Tests for workflow steps, assignment logic, and split calculations
+  - `_WorkflowModalBody` `_onWillPop` behavior (to ensure data saving when app is closed)
+  - `AssignPeopleScreen`/`AssignStepWidget` UI and assignment logic
+  - `SplitStepWidget` UI and split calculation logic

 - **Dialog Widget Tests:** Tests for `EditItemDialog`, `showRestaurantNameDialog`, and `showConfirmationDialog`

+## Next Steps for Test Implementation

+Based on architectural priorities (supporting local caching and UI redesign), the following tests should be implemented next:

+1. **Create tests for `AssignStepWidget`**
+   - Focus on how it loads and displays assignments data
+   - Test how it handles person management (adding, removing, renaming)
+   - Test assignment of items to people
+   - Verify it correctly passes data back to WorkflowState

+2. **Create tests for `SplitStepWidget`**
+   - Test tip/tax entry and validation
+   - Test split calculation logic
+   - Verify navigation between calculate/split/summary tabs
+   - Test how final calculations are performed

+These tests will provide critical coverage for the most complex parts of the workflow where data transformation happens, which is important for both the planned caching implementation and UI redesign.

 ## Priority Framework